sapmentors/cds-scp-api/README.md

 - Reuse Axios options for calling API

 ## History
 Jhodel Cailan initially started the CDS Extension concept.
 SAP Mentor Robert Eijpe created a similar concept integrating Microsoft Azure and Google Cloud APIs into a CDS external services concept.
-The SAP Devtoberfest 2020 challenge brought us together.
-And this CDS-SCP-API Node Module contributes to the community, and we hope it will SAP developers live better.
+The SAP Devtoberfest 2020 challenge brought them together.
+And this CDS-SCP-API Node Module contributes to the community, and we hope it will SAP developers life better.

 ## Installation